 RAFAEL FONT violin

-Other ensembles Rafael has worked with include Academy of Ancient Music, Poeticall Musicke, The Amadè Players, La Nuova Musica.
-He is also a participant in the Orchestra of the Age of Enlightenment’s Experience Scheme.
+Other ensembles and artists Rafael has worked with include the Academy of Ancient Music, Poeticall Musicke, La Nuova Musica, La Serenissima and The Amadè Players, performing in all the major venues in London and the UK, such as Barbican Hall, Royal Festival And Queen Elizabeth Halls.
+He was also a participant in the Orchestra of the Age of Enlightenment’s Experience Scheme for 2013.

 KAISA PULKKINEN harp & recorders